Sever's disease is a swelling and irritation of the growth plate in the heel. The

 Who Gets Sever's Disease?

-Sever's disease usually happens in kids who are:
+Sever's disease usually happens in kids and teens who are:

 in their growth spurt (usually 9–14 years old)

-on hard surfaces (such as basketball, gymnastics, and track)
+or jumping, especially on hard surfaces (such as basketball,

 do an exam, paying special attention to the heel

-A kid with Sever's disease needs to cut down on or stop doing all activities that
+A teen with Sever's disease needs to cut down or avoid all activities that cause

-cause pain.
-Walking and non-weight bearing exercises (like swimming) are usually OK.
+pain.
+Walking and non-weight bearing exercises (like swimming)

-Putting ice or a cold pack on the heel every 1–2 hours, for 15 minutes at
+Put ice or a cold pack on the heel every 1–2 hours, for 15 minutes at a time.

-a time.
-(Put a towel over your skin to protect it from the cold.)
+(Put a thin towel over your skin to protect it from the cold.)

-Wearing shoes that are open in the back so your heel is not irritated.
+Wear shoes that are open in the back so the heel is not irritated.

-Having your parent give you medicine for pain, such as ibuprofen or acetaminophen.
+Take medicine for pain, such as ibuprofen or acetaminophen.
+Follow the directions

 Symptoms are severe.